 It is during this stage that people are most susceptible to becoming demobilised.
 Sadness can make you feel lethargic and inert.
 Although you may feel like you don’t want to leave the house, going out will expedite the healing process.

-Although they do not understand why just yet, studies showed that being in nature reduces activity in the prefrontal cortex – the part of the brain which is hyperactive in people that are stress, depressed and anxious.
+Although they do not understand why just yet, studies showed that being in nature reduces activity in the prefrontal cortex – the part of the brain which is hyperactive in people that are stressed, depressed and anxious.

 During the seven stages of grief, there comes a point where you finally recognise you need to move on.
-Although you have not fully accepted your change in life circumstances that arise from your loss, this is the final turn on the road to recovery.
+Although you have not fully accepted the change in life circumstances that arise from your loss, this is the final turn on the road to recovery.

 During this period you will regain the energy and motivation to continue doing things in your life in a normal way.
 You may still feel pain and loneliness from time to time, you may even have a little cry.
-But that’s okay, it perfectly natural to feel this way until you adapt to your new life.
+But that’s okay, it is perfectly natural to feel this way until you adapt to your new life.

 The moving on period is an important point to reach.
 It means you are becoming emotionally and psychologically adjusted.
 If you don’t find a way to overcome your loss, it will lead to illness and disease.

 It can help to seek help from a professional healer that can clear energies that make you feel down.
 With distant healing, you can do this from the comfort of your own home.

 The final stage in the grieving process is acceptance.
 During this period you start actively restructuring your life by finding new things to do to fill in the time that would have ordinarily been spent with whatever it is you have lost.

 It’s not unusual for people to have a clearing-out session and pack up or give away some of the possessions of a loved one.